 By Maxximilian Seijo & Scott Ferguson A thought that stands outside subjectivity, setting its limits as though from without, articulating its end, making its dispersion shine forth, taking in only its invincible absence; and that, at the same time, stands at the threshold of all positivity, not in order to grasp its foundation or justification… Continue reading →

-This Money on the Left/Superstructure teaser previews our fourth premium release from Scott Ferguson’s “Neoliberal Blockbuster” course for Patreon subscribers.
-For access to the full video lecture, subscribe to our Patreon here: https://www.patreon.com/MoLsuperstructure.
+This Money on the Left/Superstructure teaser previews our seventh premium release from Scott Ferguson’s “Neoliberal Blockbuster” course for Patreon subscribers.
+For access to the full lecture, subscribe to our Patreon here: https://www.patreon.com/MoLsuperstructure.
 If you are interested in premium offerings but presently unable to afford a subscription, please send a direct message to @moneyontheleft or @Superstruc… Continue reading →

-This Money on the Left/Superstructure teaser previews our third premium release from Scott Ferguson’s “Neoliberal Blockbuster” course for Patreon subscribers.
-For access to the full video lecture, subscribe to our Patreon here: https://www.patreon.com/MoLsuperstructure.
+This Money on the Left/Superstructure teaser previews our sixth premium release from Scott Ferguson’s “Neoliberal Blockbuster” course for Patreon subscribers.
+For access to the full lecture, subscribe to our Patreon here: https://www.patreon.com/MoLsuperstructure.
 If you are interested in premium offerings but presently unable to afford a subscription, please send a direct message to @moneyontheleft or @Superstruc… Continue reading →

 Something went wrong.
 Please refresh the page and/or try again.